robertsonandrew/hugo-xyz/README.md

 *   **Role**: Content Storage.
 *   **Function**: This file holds the list of quotes that are displayed in the banner.
 You can add, remove, or edit quotes here.

+### `layouts/partials/extend-head.html`

+*   **Role**: Global Head Injections and CSS Variable Definitions.
+*   **Function**: This Hugo override file is used to:
+    1. Inject site-level CSS variables for features like the custom logo gradient, quote banner gradients, and default background images/colors.
+    2. Import external resources, such as Google Fonts.

 ### `layouts/partials/extend-footer.html`

 *   **Role**: Asset Loading and Reopen Button.